SURGroup/UQpy/docs/source/surrogates/kriging.rst

 computation of the derivative of correlation matrix (i.e. dt and dx).
 This method evaluates the correlation matrix, its derivative with respect to the variables and its derivative with respect to the hyperparameters.

+The :class:`.Correlation` class is imported using the following command:

+>>> from UQpy.surrogates.kriging.correlation_models.baseclass.Correlation import Correlation

 .. autoclass:: UQpy.surrogates.kriging.Correlation
     :members: